 Date: Nov.
 16, 2009 Contact: Tracy Van Slyke, Director 312.315.1127/tracy@themediaconsortium.com

-The Media Consortium (TMC
+In 2009, The Media Consortium (TMC) implemented important initiatives that expanded our members’ audience and impact.
+While many organizations lament the death of journalism, we are helping our members work towards a sustainable future.

+It’s been a tough year for journalism.
+The economic crisis has severely hurt many independent media outlets, impacting their budgets and ongoing work.
+Through it all, these organizations maintained focus on providing high-quality journalism and critical progressive analysis.
+The Media Consortium has worked to support and deepen its members’ goals and opportunities during this time.

 The Media Consortium "...echoes the low-cost, high-reward forms of online organizing that liberal groups excelled at in the 2008 election," wrote Harvard University's Neiman Journalism Lab in a July 2009 article about the network.

-In August, he onsortium’s Coordinating Committee approved small updates to TMC’s mission statement and an strategic principle.
+In August, The Media Consortium’s Coordinating Committee approved small updates to TMC’s mission statement and an added a new strategic principle.
 The updated mission and strategic principles read as:

 The Media Consortium is a network of the country’s leading, progressive, independent media outlets.
 Our mission is to amplify independent media’s voice, increase our collective clout, leverage our current audience and reach new ones.
 We believe it is possible and necessary to seize the current moment and change the debate in this country.
 We will accomplish this mission by fulfilling our five strategic principles.